17 Animals With Big Ears and Their Pictures

 Their ears blend with the surrounding vegetation, helping them remain inconspicuous and avoid detection.

-12. Aerdvark
+12. Aardvark

-Despite not being mentioned in the given text, Aardvarks are interesting animals with big ears and unique adaptations.
+Despite not being mentioned in the text, Aardvarks are interesting animals with big ears and unique adaptations.

 Their ears are designed to detect subtle sounds, helping them locate insects, their primary food source.